kshedden/case_studies/methods/multilevel-regression.md

 random interept $b_i$, we will only ever have two observations for case $i$ and therefore the prediction cannot be consistent for the truth.

+# Generalized linear multilevel regression

+We may wish to use a GLM-like method to accommodate a non-linear single index mean structure, and also accommodate non-indepence in the data.
+Generalized linear multilevel models (also known as GLIMMIX models) have been developed for this purpose.

+For a single set of blocks (i.e. a random intercept model), the mean structure of a GLIMMIX model is

+$$
+g(E[y_{ij} | x_{ij}, \eta_i]) = \beta^\prime x_{ij} + \eta_i
+$$

+where a above $\eta_i$ is a random effect with mean zero and variance $\tau^2$.

+As with conventional GLMs, there is a mean/variance relationship, so the conditional

+$$
+{\rm var}[y_{ij} | x_{ij}, \eta_i] = \phi \cdot E[y_{ij} | x_{ij}, \eta_i].
+$$

+GLIMMIX models do not enjoy the distributional robustness of conventional GLMs.
+For example, if we model the data as Poisson (given random effects), the data need to actually be Poisson.
+In contrast, in a conventional GLM the "Poisson model" actually only requires the conditional mean and conditional variance of the Poisson model to hold.

+A major phenomenon that arises in the multilevel GLM setting with a non-linear link function is that the marginal and conditional covariate effects differ.
+That is,
+$\beta_1$ is the change in expected response (on the scale of the link function) for a unit chance in $x_1$, for a fixed value of the random effect $\eta$.
+This leads to an important distinction between "subject specific" and "population average" covariate effects.

+Another important aspect of GLIMMIX models is that in practice they are quite difficult to fit using maximum likelihood methods.
+While algorithms and software exist for this purpose, fitting such models can be slow and issues such as non-convergence can occur.